AlexAWyatt/Deliverable_3/README.txt

-------BONUS - Instructor can vier a list of all enrolled gym members------
+------BONUS - Instructor can view a list of all enrolled gym members------

 This was implemented within the Instructor Role abilities.
 An instructor signs in, then from the landing page clicks the button "MANAGE MY CLASSES" which opens a new page with a listview of all the signed in instructors classes.
 By tapping on any class, the user is given the option to edit any of the class info, to